NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4Payloads.md

 ### Encounter Resource
 The Encounter is used to represent the interaction between a patient and healthcare service provider.
 It links with numerous other resources, to reflect the assessment performed.

 In the initial referral request, the Sender will include an Encounter resource as the container for their assessment, which established the need for the referral.
 This encounter **should** include a reference to the Sender's assessment under *encounter.identifier*.
-Additionally, the *encounter.episodeOfCare* **must** be populated with a 'journeyId' reference which can be used in subsequent referrals to allow the audit of the route a patient took through service providers to resolve their initial request for care.
+Additionally, the *encounter.episodeOfCare* **must** be populated with a 'Journey ID' reference which can be used in subsequent referrals to allow the audit of the route a patient took through service providers to resolve their initial request for care.

 A second Encounter resource is used to transfer the human readable reference of the newly created referral, at the Receiver side.
 When a referral request is made, the Receiver **should** include a new, secondary, encounter resource with the status of 'planned' in their synchronous HTTP response (200) to the Sender's request.
 This new 'planned' encounter will have both an Id and an Identifier value, indicating the Receiver's local reference and human readable one, respectively.
-(See the {{pagelink:Home/Design/BaRS-Applications/Applications/BaRS-APP5/Entity-Relationship-Diagrams.page.md, text:Entity Relationship Diagram}} for reference).
+(See the {{pagelink:APP3-EntityRelationshipDiagrams, text:Entity Relationship Diagram}} for reference).
 The human readable (Identifier) reference is a useful link for the services to use when discussing a patient's transition of care.
 The local (Id) reference is not intended to be human readable but rather machine readable.

 ### Location Resource ###
 The Location resource is used to transfer details of the incident location.

-When a BARS Sender populates the Location resource;
+When a BARS Sender populates the Location resource:

 *  They **must** populate the *Location.extension* with at least one property or non-property element from the following:
     *  Unique Property Reference Number (UPRN)
     *  Postcode Address Finder (PAF) key
     *  Eastings/Northings
-    *  What3words
+    *  what3words

-*  They *should* populate the *Location.address* for all property based locations.
+*  They **should** populate the *Location.address* for all property based locations.
-*  They *should* populate *Location.address.line* which is a repeatable element, with the the order in which lines should appear in an address label
+*  They **should** populate *Location.address.line* which is a repeatable element, with the the order in which lines should appear in an address label
-*  They *should* populate *Location.address.name* when there is a property name
+*  They **should** populate *Location.address.name* when there is a property name
-*  They *should* populate *Location.address.text* with a text representation of the full address (including the address name), with each line separated by a comma
+*  They **should** populate *Location.address.text* with a text representation of the full address (including the address name), with each line separated by a comma

-When a BARS Receiver processes information in a Location resource;
+When a BARS Receiver processes information in a Location resource:

-*  They *should* consume and populate *all* address fields sent, into their system
+*  They **should** consume and populate **all** address fields sent, into their system
-*  They *must* display *all* address fields sent by the Sender
+*  They **must** display *all* address fields sent by the Sender

 ### CarePlan Resource